ben-ryder/athena/README.md

 # Athena
-A local-first app for notes, tasks and reminders.
+Your encrypted and local-first second brain.

 - Core Features:
-  - Create notes, tasks lists and reminders.
+  - Create notes, tasks lists, drawings and reminders.
-  - Create note templates to easily reuse common note structures.
+  - Create templates to easily reuse common content structures.
-  - Organise your content with folders and tags.
+  - Organise your content with tags and create 'views' to save
   - Markdown based notes.
-  - Use vaults to organise your data where each vault is its own collection of notes, tasks, folders etc.
 - Online Features:
   - **Cloud Storage** - Sync your data to the cloud so you have access from anywhere.
   - **Cross Device Sync** - Sync your data across unlimited devices.
 The app will automatically fix conflicts if multiple devices edit the same file simultaneously too!